yuanfengli168/LedgerAI/ReadMe.md

       - 1. only supports uploading excel files for now.
   - a submit button,
     - debating, whether should we have a next confirmation page or not?
+  - Data Pipelines from Frontend is Done.
+(2 hours Sep062025), next steps is to build microservices of python, and deploy locally, then use HTTPS, and CryptoJS to encrypt all the sending files, and all the contents in the files since they are personal financial informations.

 - Data Pipelines, and microservices: